Grave Empire - Book Review

 THE WORLDBUILDING

-Swan builds the world naturally through the lens of his character's viewpoints and through layering scenes.
+Swan builds the world naturally through the lens of his character's viewpoints and by layering scenes.
 Early in the book Renata is meeting her sister for lunch.
 He describes the sites, the sounds, the smells, and also the blackboard with stock numbers and the exchange of information going on in the background.
 I won't do justice explaining it, but I love that Swan's worldbuilding feels like a whole world exists despite the character's presence in it, not for the sake of it.
+You get the sense that all of this would be going on whether or not Renata met her sister for lunch in this particular establishment or not and I love that.
 This just lends such a sense of depth to his world and I think he does a marvelous job at capturing this at times.

 We revisit a lot of the same locations from the first book and it is really neat to see how things have changed in the last two centuries.
 I feel like in Empire of the Wolf we spent a lot more time in the northern lands and this time, at least for this book, we are primarily in the south, getting to explore these areas in a little more depth.
 Having maps was incredibly helpful for tracking the progress of our characters across the landscape.